practicusai/docs/docs/tutorial/explore.md

 # Exploring Cloud Data Sources

-_This section requires a Practicus AI cloud node.
-Please visit the [introduction to cloud nodes](worker-node-intro.md) section of this tutorial to learn more._
+_This section requires a Practicus AI Cloud Worker.
+Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._

-Once you have a Practicus AI cloud node running and ready, you can access and explore different data sources on the cloud.
+Once you have a Practicus AI Cloud Worker running and ready, you can access and explore different data sources on the cloud.

-## Cloud Node Files
+## Cloud Worker Files

-Every cloud node has some local storage that you can use to quickly upload/download to use cloud-only features.
+Every Cloud Worker has some local storage that you can use to quickly upload/download to use cloud-only features.

 - Click on _Explore_
-- Make sure your cloud node is already selected upper left
+- Make sure your Cloud Worker is already selected upper left
-- Click _Cloud Node Files_ to load content
+- Click _Cloud Worker Files_ to load content
 - Expand _samples_ folder and click on _boston.csv_
 - Click _Load_

 ![](img/explore/load-boston.png)

-Since this data is loaded using a cloud node, a copy of it is already on the cloud node.
+Since this data is loaded using a Cloud Worker, a copy of it is already on the Cloud Worker.

 Congrats, now you can use all the Practicus AI features, including advanced AI ones such as AutoML.